 The first person I saw in 11 days

-I was now approaching another section of the fjord were several smaller fjords and glaciers combined.
+I continued paddling along the shore and was now approaching another section of the fjord were several smaller fjords and glaciers combined.
 The wind was not as high as before, but as I was getting closer to the open sea the current and waves were definitely picking up.
 At the first place where I could get out of the water I did, but it still took about half an hour to reach it.
 I took a long break and contemplated what to do.

 It was still about 11 km to the place where I intended to leave the fjord, of which 4 km were in a large bay where the water would likely be calm.
-At my current pace it would nonetheless take a while to paddle the first 7 km which, just wouldn’t be safe under these conditions.
-Instead, I found an area on the map where I might be able to get out of the water sooner and then walk to the bay over a plateau in the surrounding mountains.
+At my current pace it would nonetheless take a while to paddle the first 7 km which just wouldn’t be safe under those conditions.
+Instead, I found an area on the map where I thought I might be able to get out of the water sooner and before walking to the bay over a plateau in the surrounding mountains.

-This was still about 2.5 kilometers away, but seemed the best option as waiting the required 3 or 4 days for the weather to get better wasn’t really an option.
-Because of the glacial winds I don't think the water is ever fully calm there.
+This exit point was still about 2.5 kilometers away, but seemed the best option as waiting 3 or 4 days for the weather to calm down wasn’t really an option.
+Because of the glacial winds I also don't think the water is ever fully calm there.
 Back in my packraft the waves were high and paddling went slow, but by staying close to the shore I didn't feel too unsafe.
 After an hour I reached my target area and was happy to get off the water.
-In many places the cliffs ran up to the water, but there was a small level area and a way to climb uphill.
-On top, I reached a swampy plateau in between higher peaks, there was way more green this close to the sea and also many more mosquitoes.
+In many places the cliffs ran up to the water, but that place had a small level area and a way to climb uphill.
+I reached a swampy plateau in between higher peaks, there was a lot of green this close to the sea and unfortunately also many mosquitoes.

 About two thirds over the plateau I found a place to camp near a small lake.
-I was glad I finished paddling the fjord.
-The landscapes during the past few days had been very pretty, and on the sunny days it was really relaxing to be on the water, but the sections with bad weather had been more dangerous than I intended.
-The next few days I would be traveling by foot again.
+I was glad I had finished paddling the fjord.
+The landscapes during the past few days had been very pretty, and on the sunny days it was really relaxing to be on the water, but the sections with bad weather had been more dangerous than I had hoped.
+The next few days I would travel by foot again.